Alert Source Discuss

 Abstract

 This proposal defines a general purpose framework for storing contract-triggered requests.
-It extends the execution header and body with a single field each to store the request information.
-This inherently exposes the requests to the consensus layer, which can then process each one.
+It extends the execution header with a single field to store the request information.
+Requests are later on exposed to the consensus layer, which then processes each one.

 Motivation